-Hot tears, hot breathe, hot forehead, yet shivering as if you’d just walked out the front door in winter weather.
+Hot tears, hot breath, hot forehead, yet shivering as if you’d just walked out the front door in winter weather.
 Ah, the joys of Cold Season.
 The fact that I can type this shows I’ve gotten over the worst of it, but boy oh boy.
 Let’s just say that I’ll be appreciating every non-aching fibre of my being for a little while!

 You’ll know well by now that any sort of poor health is a total nuisance if you’ve got anything to be getting on with – and recovering is about the same speed as 3g in the countryside!
 But if you’ve got wifi at all better than that, you could be making a good use of your time between sniffles… I ended up following a documentary on Oasis during this particular encounter with poor health, with the initial motivation that I could close my eyes for the musical interludes.
 But it ended up being pretty eye-opening!
 It’s certainly one you should check out if it sparks your curiosity at all.